yin1218/DT2213-2024-project/README.md

 1. Double click `ProjectMuscom.pd` to open
 2. Click the red `Select_song` button and choose any song you like .
 3. Connect two phones with OSC application to port 8008 and 65000 seperately.
-4. For this project, double clock the `pd filter`, aand then bang-message at the second moses.